SGC: The Spectral Geometry of Consolidation

 Scope: The verified core establishes results for finite state spaces ([Fintype V]).
 This is a deliberate design choice—see ARCHITECTURE.md for rationale.
 Continuum limits are axiomatized via SGC.Bridge.Discretization, providing an explicit interface for future formalization of analytic convergence results.

 New in v2: Approximate lumpability is now a derived theorem, not an axiom.
 We prove that small kinematic defects (leakage between blocks) lead to bounded trajectory errors.
-See trajectory_closure_bound and spectral_stability.
+The core result trajectory_closure_bound establishes that prediction is possible in a coarse-grained world—the mathematical foundation for emergent agency.

 The Four Pillars of Formalization